 Catch the light show at Tivoli Gardens

 A visit to Tivoli Gardens is fun even if you don’t enjoy the rides and thrills at amusement parks.
 The theme park opened all the way back in 1843, and is considered one of the inspirations behind the Disney theme parks.

-Enjoy a musical performance, the ballet, or a pantomime, check out the gardens and the lake, and people watch!
+Enjoy a musical performance, the ballet, or a pantomime, check out the gardens and the lake, browse the shops, and people watch!
 And after dark, enjoy the light and sound show, and the lit up rides and gardens!

 If you go: Tivoli Gardens, Vesterbrogade 3, 1630 København V, Denmark